Known ghost stories you’ll never hear on the historical tour…

 During one such session, the groomsmen were standing behind the mansion across from the bridal path.
 A photo snapped with stone and windows in the background.

-A reflection in the glass pane of a window stood out, not matching any reflections or normal light.
-The photographers, confused, sent it to the Hamilton Spectator.
+A reflection in the pane of a window stood out.
+It stood out, didn’t look normal.
+The confused photographers sent it to the Hamilton Spectator.
+Not expecting much, the reporters blew up the anomaly and found someone who recognized it.

 Daniel of The Ghost Walks shares this story on YouTube